panosstav/panosstav.github.io/_pages/cv.md

 ## Education

-- Diploma in Naval Architecture & Marine Engineering, National Technical University of Athens, 2023
+- Diploma of Engineering in Naval Architecture & Marine Engineering, National Technical University of Athens, 2023

 ## Projects